-On Juwels-Booster more GPU memory (160 GB as compared to 16 GB per node) is available compared to Piz Daint.
-This allows scaling tests with the same R2B7 and R2B9 grids on a minimum of 8 and 128 nodes, respectively, with a blocking length nproma close to 42000 and a sub-blocking length starting at 5120.
+On Juwels-Booster more GPU memory (160 GB as compared to is available compared to Piz Daint(160 GB vs. 16 GB per node) is available compared to.
+This allows scaling tests with the same R2B7 and R2B9 grids on a minimum of 8 and 128

+- 845 nodes, respectively, with a blocking length nproma close to 42000 and a sub-blocking length starting at 5120. rccstarting at 5120, or 8 sub-blocks of equal size per data block.
 This larger sub-blocking length is possible not only because of the larger GPU memory, but also because the newer ICON code that is used on Juwels-Booster has only half of the g-points of the gas optics in the radiation, 240 instead of 480, which reduces the memory for local arrays in radiation accordingly.
 On Juwels-Booster the strong scaling tests extend from 8 to 256 nodes, thus from 32 to 1024 GPUs.
-On the 128 and 256 nodes setups nproma is reduced to 2999 and 1589, which allows to compute the radiation scheme without sub-blocking.
-Further it should be pointed out that the reduction of the number of g-points constitutes a major computational optimization by itself, as this reduces the computing costs of this process by a factor 2 without physically significant effects on the overall results of the simulations.

-On Levante, where no GPUs are used and the CPUs have a comparatively large memory, the best nproma is 32 for all grids and number of nodes, and no sub-blocking is necessary for the radiation.
+On the 128 and 256 nodessetups 64 - 850 and more nodes, nproma is reduced to 2999 and 1589small enough to set rocto the full number of grid points in the domain, which allows to compute the radiation scheme without sub-blocking.
+Further it should be pointed out that the reduction of the number of g-points constitutes a major computational optimization by itself, as this reduces the computing costs of this process by a factor 2 without physically significant effects on the overall results of the simulations. - On Levante, where no GPUs are used and the CPUs have a comparatively large memory, the best nproma is 32 for all grids and number of nodes, and no sub-blocking is necessary for the radiation-i.e. also recis 32 for all cases.
 An additional optimization concerns the parallelization between MPI processes and OpenMP threads.
 In all tests on Levante we use 2 CPU/node × 16 process/CPU × 4 thread/process = 128 thread/node.

-6.3 Time-to-solution-Single node CPU-to-GPU speed-up on Piz Daint
+6.3 Time-to-solution Single node CPU-to-GPU speed-up on Piz Daint